 This means that your professor(s) has partnered with someone (it could be a professor at another university, an NGO, an international business, etc.) to offer a collaborative, intercultural experience in your course(s).

-This badge is something you can add to your resume to help market your skills to future employers.
+This badge is something you can add to your resume and your LinkedIn profile to help market your skills to future employers.

 As noted above, there are many benefits to participating in a Virtual Exchange, but there are also some additional challenges you may face.
 For example:

 - Time difference: you may be working with people who live in a different time zone.
 Therefore, depending on the type of projects your professor has designed you may need to factor in the time difference when organizing meetings with your partners and be flexible.

 - Communication: you may be communicating with people who speak a different first language than you.
 Therefore, patience and adaptability are required.